georgesung/frontend-nanodegree-arcade-game/README.md

 Be careful, if you run out of lives, it's game over~

 Collect bonus gems to increase your score!
-Blue gem = 50 points, green gem = 100 points, orange gem = 150 points
+Blue gem = 50 points, green gem = 100 points, orange gem = 150 points.
 When you win, each remaining life counts for 100 points.

 GL HF!